cheran-senthil/TLE/Docker.md

 ### Building docker image

-- Build the image using the following command:
+- Navigate to `TLE` and Build the image using the following command:
 ```console
 foo@bar:~$ sudo docker build .
 ```